Installer Directory

 It is important to note that there are rules with regards to how heat pumps are able to qualify for MCS.
 This makes it even more vital that you ensure the heat pump that you are considering is MCS approved.
 If you are ever in doubt, it is possible to check the MCS website to see if the product and installer are approved, simply use the product search feature.

-When it comes to the length of time installation takes, it will typically take one or two days for the ground source heat pump to be fully installed and operational.
+When it comes to the length of time installation takes, it will typically take several days to a few weeks, depending on whether horizontal trenches or boreholes are required, with the heat pump unit installation itself usually taking 1–2 days once ground works are complete.
 We strongly suggest that you get several quotes before you choose the best option for you.

 Your Heating Controls